Prolonged Grief Disorder Treatment (PGDT/CGT)

 Included in Cochrane review of grief interventions; NNT ~4

-The only manualized protocol with strong RCT evidence specifically for PGD/complicated grief.
-Shear's insight: complicated grief is essentially an attachment disorder — the bereaved person cannot update the internal working model to accommodate the loss.
+The most strongly evidenced manualized protocol developed specifically for prolonged grief: Shear's own randomized trials in 2005 and 2016 both found it superior to interpersonal psychotherapy for this presentation.
+Shear's insight: complicated grief is essentially an attachment disorder: the bereaved person cannot update the internal working model to accommodate the loss.
 The revisiting exercises help integrate the reality of the death; the imaginal conversations help transform (not sever) the continuing bond.
 Dropout rates are lower than PE, likely because grief work feels more voluntary than fear exposure.
+Note that the supporting trial literature is published under the protocol's original name, Complicated Grief Treatment, so CGT and PGDT index one body of evidence rather than two competing protocols.

 Conditions